vedoot/workweek/README.md

+#workweek
-A weekly calendar for your work week, built with React.
+A darktheme weekly calendar for your work week, built with React.

 ### Instructions
 1. Visit https://workweek.herokuapp.com/